Birkenhead Dock Branch: 21st century

 The former Railtrack has, in the past, indicated an interest in seeing the line reopened for goods services.

-The Peel Group, who are behind the multibillion-pound Wirral Waters redevelopment of the docks, announced in February 2013 that they intended on using the abandoned route to run a streetcar system, known as the Wirral Street Car.
+The Peel Group, who are behind the multibillion-pound Wirral Waters redevelopment of the docks, announced in February 2013 that they intended on using the abandoned route to run a tram system, known as the Wirral Street Car.
 The plan involved connecting Wirral Waters to the Merseyrail network at Birkenhead North and Hamilton Square stations, utilising the stretch of dock branch trackbed along Beaufort Road and Corporation Road, with inner and outer loops around Vittoria Dock and East Float, respectively.
 Options to connect this new system to Conway Park and Birkenhead Park stations are also available.

 In 2021, it was proposed to fill in parts of the branch to create a park with a walking and cycling route.
 Construction of the new £13 million park began in May 2022, which will link Rock Ferry with Bidston Dock.
 Known as Dock Branch Park, it will provide a mile–long pedestrian and cycle corridor between the two locations, as well as providing land for 1,000 homes a new venue for Wirral Transport Museum.